 - Take nothing but photos - leave nothing but footprints:

-- Resist your "Kilroy Was Here" impulses, to avoid animosity and ridicule from more experienced woodspeople.
+- Resist your "Kilroy Was Here" grafitti impulses, to avoid animosity and ridicule from more experienced woodspeople.

-- Refrain from creating "woodland craft" projects such as excessively large firepits, lean-toos, art objects and inukshuks.
-Dismantle any of those you may find.
+- Refrain from creating "wood craft" projects such as excessively large firepits, lean-toos, art objects and inukshuks.
+Dismantle and disperse any of those you may find.

 - Minimize firewood use to wood you pick up from the ground.
 Use existing firepits.
-Build small fires - sit close.
+Build small fires.
+The Mi'kmaw say "White Man builds big fire - sits far away.
+We build small fire - sit close."

-- Leave natural objects and cultural artifacts.
-Instead, take a photo of that old moose jaw you found.
+- Leave natural objects and cultural artifacts you may find on site.
+Instead, take a photo of that old moose jaw you found, rather than take it home with you.

 - Use a small trowel and cathole for human waste.
 Designate an appropriate and specific area for everyone in your party to use.

 - Do not "bushwhack" new campsites and carrys.
-Use the established routes and campsites set out on this site.
+Use the established routes and campsites set out on this site, unless in a weather emergency.

 - Do not operate ATVs or snowmobiles in the Tobeatic Wilderness Area.
 Motorized travel is prohibited.